libero/walking-skeleton/adr/0001-events-system.md

 In a service-based architecture, each service needs to update its data by importing it from another service.

 A many-to-many mesh of remote calls can quickly create a tight network of dependencies between services.
+Services should be able to be isolated from each other for ease of testing and experimentation.

 Portability across cloud providers and hosting services, and easy of deployment, are key concerns for any middleware used by services to communicate.